Revival gives Rolls-Royce confidence despite coronavirus

 British Airways owner IAG and Finnair said on Friday the virus would hurt their profits.

-East said the situation was “an unknown unknown”, and Rolls was not currently able to quantify any impact on its guidance.
+East said the situation was “an unknown unknown”, in reference to both the geographical scale and the duration of the outbreak, and Rolls was not currently able to quantify any impact on its guidance.

 However, he said all of the company’s facilities were up and running, and its supply chain had not been disrupted, including from China, the source of the virus outbreak where suppliers were going back to work.